 As a system administrator, you can bulk update the SSO Username field for your Workfront users by using a list of usernames and importing it in Workfront.
-This list must contain the Workfront User ID (GUID) as well as the corresponding SSO Username for each user.
+This list must contain the Workfront User ID (GUID) as well as the corresponding SSO Username for each user and it must be saved as a .csv or a .tsv file.
 This process either updates existing SSO Usernames in Workfront, or adds a new SSO Username, if one is missing for users.

 You can start preparing your import file by building a report of all users in Workfront that must have their SSO Username fields updated.

 - Build a user report in Workfront.

 For more information about building user reports in Workfront, see "Creating a Report."

 Name: The full name of the Workfront user.

 ID: The ID is the Workfront alphanumeric GUID.